A Few More Winter Tips…

 Preventing Slips & Falls

-- Wear proper footwear – boots or shoes that are well insulated, waterproof, with wide, low heels and a thick, non-slip tread on the sole.
+- Wear boots – proper footwear is well insulated, waterproof, with wide, low heels and a thick, non-slip tread on the sole.

 - Take small steps to keep your center of balance under you.

-- Walk slowly and never run on icy/wet surfaces.
+- Walk slowly and never run on ice/wet surfaces.

 - Keep both hands free for balance (as opposed to being kept in your pockets).